okurka12/ipk_proj1_livestream/README.md

 Here's basic information and limitation of the server

 - The server only supports UDP.
-- The server only chats with one client at a time.
 - The server doesn't distribute messages between clients.
+It only sends some responses it generates itself.
 - The server does not care if its messages were confirmed or not
 - Python version shouldn't really matter, but I run it using 3.12.2